Michael Massey Player Props: Royals vs. Reds

-On Monday, Michael Massey (.250 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+On Tuesday, Michael Massey (.171 on-base percentage in past 10 games, 103 points below season-long percentage) and the Kansas City Royals face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
 First pitch is at 8:10 PM ET.

+In his most recent appearance, he racked up two extra-base hits (2-for-5 with two doubles and two RBI) against the Reds.

 Michael Massey Game Info & Props vs. the Reds